-They might seem like a waste of time, but in some cases you can make some serious savings just by showing a little bit of plastic (or an app) every time you reach the till – so take advantage of this!
+They might seem like a waste of time, but in some cases, you can make some serious savings just by showing a little bit of plastic (or an app) every time you reach the till – so take advantage of this!

-Loyalty card apps
+Loyalty card reviews

 How do you get Tesco Clubcard points?

-You'll earn points on your Tesco Clubcard every time you make a purchase either online or in store.
+You'll earn points on your Tesco Clubcard every time you make a purchase either online or in-store.
 You'll also earn points if you have a Tesco credit card, have an account with Tesco Mobile or have a current account with Tesco Bank.

 How much are Clubcard points worth?